docs /tokens

 Clear tokens

-Your agent can remove specific tokens from your file.
+Your agent can also remove specific tokens from your file.
 Just ask!